How to Build a Great Team Culture (Even if You’re Not CEO)

 As the team leader, you can define the aspirational values as a starting point and involve the team in the definitions.
 Or you can work together to align around key values.
 If your company has corporate values you believe in (even if they’re not being lived out at the moment) you can use those values as a starting point– and spend your time talking about and defining what they could mean for your team.

 If you want to involve the team in selecting the values, it’s helpful to give everyone a chance to think about the aspirational values in advance and be prepared to discuss why they are important.
+A Team Accelerator Program can get these conversations going.

 Sticky notes are an easy way to get people talking and to look for themes.
 Have each person write down their desired team values (one per real or virtual sticky note).
 And then group the sticky notes together in common themes.